kean/Nuke/Demo/README.md

 ```
 Demo
 ├── App              The app, the catalog, the screen registry, and the launch arguments
-├── Essentials       LazyImage and FetchImage, and the image views
+├── Essentials       LazyImage and FetchImage, the image views, and processors
-├── Processing       Processors, image formats, animated images, progressive decoding, and a custom decoder
+├── Formats          Image formats, animated images, progressive decoding, and video
 ├── Caching          Caching, prefetching, and decompression
-├── Integration      Custom data loaders and video
+├── Integration      A custom decoder and custom data loaders
-├── Lab              Priority and coalescing, and instruments and stress rigs for working on Nuke
+├── Lab              Instruments and stress rigs for working on Nuke, and priority and coalescing
 ├── Helpers          Shared views, the pipeline probe and HUD, the frame watchdog, Auto-Scroll, fixtures, demo URLs, the demo's data loaders, and a few small utilities
 └── Resources        The app icon, the logo, a bundled animation, the bundled fixtures, and the photo stream's URLs
 ```